MercuryTian/AWS-Restuarant-Suggestion-Chatbot/README.md

+To start conversation:

+1. Utterance to trigger **GreetingIntent**

+   - Hi

+   - Hello

+   - I need some restaurant suggestions

+2. Utterance to trigger **DiningSuggestionsIntent**

+   - I need help.
+   - I don't know where to eat.
+   - I need some restaurant suggestions.

+3. Utterance to trigger **ThankYouIntent**

+   - Thanks
+   - Thank you
+   - Thanks for your help

 For more details, please see the `README.MD` document under `README` path.